ejnnr/ejnnr.github.io/content/post/discounting-relativistic-universe/index.md

 Discounting is the idea that obtaining value \\(V\\) some time \\(\Delta t\\) into the future is worth only \\(f(\Delta t)V\\) now where \\(f(\Delta t) < 1\\) is the discount factor.
 What exactly "value" means depends on the context.
-For now we will talk about money as an example but we will get back to this point later.
+For now, we will talk about money as an example, but we will get back to this point later.

 This definition of discounting raises an obvious problem: the distance in time to future events is not invariant under Lorentz boosts, so by discounting like this, your value assignments